larsspreng/starter-hugo-academic/content/home/publications.md

   view: citation
   columns: '2'
 ---
 A List of my published papers.
 Where possible, I attach the code and dataset to replicate the results.
-Code is usually written in Python, Matlab or Julia.
 <!---  Quickly discover relevant content by [filtering publications](./publication/). --->